msmichellegar/personal-website/posts/scala_if_else_expressions.md

 ---
-title: If...Else Expressions in Scala
+title: If/Else Expressions in Scala
-description: How to define and use if expressions in Scala.
+description: How to define and use If/Else expressions in Scala.
 date: 2021-05-30
 tags:
   - scala
 layout: layouts/post.njk
 ---
-In Scala, there are If...Else *__expressions__* rather than If...Else *__statements__*.
-This means that the If...Else block actually yields a value, rather than just performing actions.
+In Scala, there are `If/Else` *__expressions__* rather than `If/Else` *__statements__*.
+This means that the `If/Else` block actually yields a value, rather than just performing actions.

-The fact that Scala has if expressions aligns better with the functional style of programming.
+The fact that Scala has `If/Else` expressions aligns better with functional programming style.
 Using expressions reduces the number of variables that must be declared, making it easier to achieve immutability.

-An If...Else expression looks like:
+An `If/Else` expression looks like:

 ```scala
   val a = 10